jacktator/NgSkool_NG/docs/planning.md

 # Continuous Integration & Testing

-Plan is to write unit tests for adding schools.
+Plan is to write unit tests for creating schools.
 I'll try to write tests, depending on time allowance.

 # Continuous Delivery